daniellembecker/DanielleBecker_Lab_Notebook/_posts/2024-03-07-Analysis-of-Variance-Simultaneous-Component-Analyses-ASCA-for-CEABIGR-project.md

 ## Analysis

 Note that I repeated all of the analyses here for females and males.
 The results were very similar for each sex, so I will show and describe the results for females in this notebook post.
-Throughotu, I'll point out any interesting results from the males that are not seen in the females.
+Throughout, I'll point out any interesting results from the males that are not seen in the females.

 ### 1. Load and set up data